Nia-Server/NiaServer-Core/README-EN.md

 ## Introduction

-The bedrock version server based on BDS, open source of the addons R&D by NIA Group (including some codes using script-api) & almost our plugins runing on LiteLoader.
+The bedrock version server based on BDS, open source of the addons R&D by NIA Group (including some codes using script-api) & almost our plugins running on LiteLoader.

 We arenot professional extremely, some problems may be here like bug, none standard & logical confusion.
 We are glad to welcome everyone PR., and we will also carefully review, study & reply to each PR.